ae9is/react-fontpicker/README.md

 # Project structure

+The font picker project lives in this [Turborepo](https://turbo.build/repo/docs) monorepo at [packages/fontpicker/](https://github.com/ae9is/react-fontpicker/tree/main/packages/fontpicker/)

-The live demo is a Vite app you can run yourself via `npm run dev` and which builds to `/docs`.
+The [live demo](https://ae9is.github.io/react-fontpicker/) is a Vite app you can run yourself via `npm run dev` and which builds to `/docs`.
 Uses `tsconfig.json`.

 The font picker component itself builds via `tsup` (i.e. `esbuild`) to `/dist` with type definitions generated via `tsc` according to `tsconfig.types.json`.